Five Things to Know about the Swimmer's Body

 Competitive swimming is compatible with a wide variety of body types.
 There are, however, certain characteristics of a swimmer’s body that are common to most athletes in the sport.
 How different muscle groups over or under-develop in response to swimming can have a dramatic impact on how well the athlete moves on land.
 This article defines the five most common idiosyncrasies aquatic athletes face.
 To learn how to prepare for championship swimming season check out this article.

 #1.
-Posture - Rounded shoulders and curved back
+Posture - Rounded shoulders & curved back